-- Connect the camera to the Screenberry Server via USB cable.
+- Connect the camera to the Screenberry Server using a USB cable.

-- Make sure that the camera memory card has sufficient free space for at least one photo in the RAW format.
+- Ensure that the camera memory card has sufficient free space for at least one photo in the RAW format.

-- Make sure that the camera battery is sufficiently charged.
+- Ensure that the camera battery is sufficiently charged.
 In the case of using a power adapter, connect the camera to a power outlet.

-- Make sure there are no obstructing objects between the screen and the camera that could interfere with the calibration process.
+- Ensure that there are no obstructing objects between the screen and the camera that could interfere with the calibration process.

-The whole projected image should be within the camera view, and there should be no shadows on the screen.
+The entire projected image should be within the camera view, and there should be no shadows on the screen.

-The Calibrator Wizard (Media Player tab > Window > Calibrator Wizard) offers three calibration modes:
+The Calibrator Wizard widget (Window > Calibrator Wizard) offers three calibration presets:

-- Geometry (Fast) calibration provides geometry alignment and edge blending.
-It normally takes about 30 seconds per projector and includes Masks, Geometry, and Blends calibration stages.
+- Geometry calibration provides geometry alignment and edge blending.
+It normally takes about 30 seconds per projector and includes the Masks, Geometry, and Blends calibration stages.

-- Geometry + Intensity + Gamma (Standard with Colors Stage) calibration has all the Standard calibration features with the addition of gamma correction to ensure image color uniformity within blends.
-It usually takes about 15-30 minutes and includes Masks, Geometry, Blends, Colors and Intensity calibration stages.
+- Geometry + Intensity + Gamma calibration has all the Standard calibration features with the addition of gamma correction to ensure image color uniformity within blends.
+It usually takes about 15-30 minutes and includes the Masks, Geometry, Blends, Colors, and Intensity calibration stages.

-Once Colors Stage is calibrated, the Gamma Correction maps are stored in LUT tables and applied each time when Fast and Standard calibrations are run.
+Once the Gamma Correction calibration stage is completed, the gamma correction maps are stored in the LUT tables and applied every time that the Geometry and Geometry + Intensity calibrations are run.

 Checking Projectors and Camera Positioning

-When the calibration mode is chosen, the system automatically takes a test photo.
+When the calibration preset is selected, the system automatically takes a test photo.

-If the camera is not connected or not working properly, an Error message will appear.
-(See Troubleshooting )
+If the camera is not connected or not functioning properly, an Error message will appear.

-Based on the test photo, adjustments can be made, if necessary, of:
+Based on the test photo, adjustments can be made, if necessary, to:

 - Camera rotation and tilt.

-- The positioning of projectors and projected images overlapping.
+- The positioning of projectors to change how projected images overlap.

 - The positioning and focus of the camera.

-After adjustments are made, press the Capture button to take another test photo.
+After adjustments are made, press the Retake Photo button to take another test photo.
 Make further adjustments if necessary.
-Repeat until the camera and projection layout are set up as required.
+Repeat these steps until the camera and projection layout are set up as required.

 Defining the Calibration Projection Area

-The objects outside the projection area (light sources, trusses, etc) can reflect or emit light and thus affect the calibration results — distorting calibration geometry or influencing black level compensation and brightness balance.
-That’s why it is important to define the exact projection area — everything inside the specified area will be calibrated, while everything outside it will be ignored.
+The objects outside the projection area (light sources, trusses, etc) can reflect or emit light and, thus affecting the calibration results — distorting calibration geometry or influencing black level compensation and brightness balance.
+Therefore, it is important to precisely define the projection area — anything inside the specified area is calibrated while everything outside is ignored.

-Open the Calibration Area drop-down to select one of three screen area setting modes:
+Open the Calibration Area dropdown menu to select one of three screen area setting modes:

 - Automatic.
 Using the calibration patterns, the Calibration Wizard identifies the borders of the projection area automatically.